GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 ## Use cases and report types

-The Reporting API can be configured to help you monitor many types of interesting warnings/issues that happen throughout your site:
+The Reporting API can be configured to help you monitor many types of interesting warnings or issues that happen throughout your site:

 {% Banner 'caution', 'body' %}